 More Tips on Creating a Good Newsletter Page

 There’s more to just perfecting the four vital elements of a newsletter page.

-By following these tips, you can improve your chances of attracting more subscribers:
+By following these tips, you can improve your chances of attracting more landing page visitors:

 Shorten your link